RachelEJ/Criminal-Justice-Club-Website/README.md

 The Website

   My website was made for the Criminal Justice Club at Chester County High School because a website does not currently exist for it.
 The club is meant for the Criminal Justice classes of 1, 2, 3, as well as a Criminal Law class.
 The club offers a few community service projects.
 For example, the club makes a gift basket annually for the local law enforcement offices.
 The website is targeted at potential and current members to inform about the club and classes.
 Several pictures are to be included in the website in a photo gallery to show snapshots of a few events the club has participated in.
-The club, however, has no guidelines, logos, or real colors to incorporate in the website other than blue to signify law enforcement.
+The club, however, has no guidelines, logos, or real colors to incorporate in the website other than blue to symbolize law enforcement.
 Being rather limited, the club also has no social media accounts to link to aside from the occasional Facebook post.

 The Design Process